Hattatoglu/integration-tests/README.md

 1. This module is a RESTful service designed using `spring-boot-starter-web`.
 2. Integration tests have been written for both `POST` and `GET` requests handled by the Controllers in this module.

+## MySqlJpaIntegration Module Features
+1. This module was developed for MySQL JPA integration tests.
+2. Integration tests related to CRUD operations were written in this module.

 ## Getting Started

 To get started with this project: